 Impact on financial aid | 5.64% of the account balance in excess of $10,000 counts toward the student aid index calculation | Account balance does not count as an asset, but withdrawals are classified as non-taxable income or taxable income on FAFSA depending on if the funds withdrawn are contributions or earnings.
 This may reduce financial aid on later FAFSA applications |

-Is a 529 plan or Roth IRA better for college savings?
+Is a 529 Plan or Roth IRA better for college savings?

 While Roth IRAs offer more investment options, they also have a few more strings attached than 529s.
 State-administered college savings plans are available to all people regardless of income levels, have much higher contribution limits and can be used for expenses beyond higher education.
 This makes them a sound choice, but Roth IRAs shouldn't be discounted.
 Roth IRAs have more investment choices and won't count toward your assets under the FAFSA—plus any unused money still can be used for your own retirement.